Consistent Covariance estimation for stratum imbalances under minimization method for covariate-adaptive randomization: Introduction

-Our main contribution in this paper is in proposing a consistent estimator for $\bm{\Sigma}_\infty$ under the marginal design, without assuming the pmf $\bm{p}_0$ known.
+Our main contribution in this paper is in proposing a consistent estimator for $\bm{\Sigma}_\infty$ under the minimization method, without assuming the pmf $\bm{p}_0$ known.
 Indeed, if $\bm{p}_0$ is given, one may estimate the covariance matrix $\bm{\Sigma}_n$ by Monte Carlo simulations.
-Specifically, for each of $B$ independent repetitions, we generate $n$ observations from the pmf $\bm{p}_0$, make assignments for these subjects according to the marginal design, and calculate the imbalances $\bm{S}_n$; finally, we estimate $\bm{\Sigma}_n({p}_0)$ by the empirical covariance matrix $\hat{\bm{\Sigma}}_{n}^{B}(\bm{p}_0)$ of $n^{-1/2}\bm{S}_n$ from the $B$ repetitions.
-However, $\bm{p}_0$ is usually unknown in practice, and we propose to replace $\bm{p}_0$ in the above procedure with some estimator $\hat{\bm{p}}_n$.
-We prove that if $n^{1/2}(\hat{\bm{p}}_n - \bm{p}_0)$ converges in distribution, then this procedure produces a consistent estimator for the limiting covariance matrix, that is, $\hat{\bm{\Sigma}}_{n}^{B}(\hat{\bm{p}}_n) \to \bm{\Sigma}_\infty$ in probability as both $n$ and $B$ diverge to infinity.
+Specifically, for each of $B$ independent repetitions, we generate $n$ observations from the pmf $\bm{p}_0$, make assignments for these subjects according to the minimization method, and calculate the imbalances $\bm{S}_n$; finally, we estimate $\bm{\Sigma}_n({p}_0)$ by the empirical covariance matrix $\hat{\bm{\Sigma}}_{n}^{B}(\bm{p}_0)$ of $n^{-1/2}\bm{S}_n$ from the $B$ repetitions.
+However, $\bm{p}_0$ is a population-level quantity that is usually unknown and has to be estimated in practice.
+We propose to replace $\bm{p}_0$ in the above procedure with some estimator $\hat{\bm{p}}_n$.
+We establish that if $n^{1/2}(\hat{\bm{p}}_n - \bm{p}_0)$ converges in distribution, then this procedure produces a consistent estimator for the limiting covariance matrix, that is, $\hat{\bm{\Sigma}}_{n}^{B}(\hat{\bm{p}}_n) \to \bm{\Sigma}_\infty$ in probability as both $n$ and $B$ diverge to infinity.
 One obvious choice for $\hat{\bm{p}}_n$ would be the empirical pmf of $\bm{Z}_1,\ldots,\bm{Z}_n$, while more efficient estimators may be obtained under some structural assumptions, such as independence among stratification factors, or with access to additional data.
 In terms of techniques, our proofs rely on Le Cam's third lemma, the Lyapunov techniques in \cite{hu} and properties of Poisson equation solutions associated with symmetric Markov chains.